anupn18/readme_lifesight/docs/METHODOLOGIES/lifesights-modeling-methodology/machine-learning-based-inference/model-selection.md

 next:
   description: ''
 ---
-Our model generates thousands of model IDs, from which we determine the `best model` using a combination of our experience and a custom ranking algorithm.
+Our model generates thousands of solutions, from which we determine the `best model` using a combination of our experience and a custom ranking algorithm.
 This ranking method is inspired by the stacking method commonly used in ensemble techniques, where the outputs of multiple base models (level-0) are used as input for a higher-level model (level-1) to enhance predictive accuracy.

 ## Ranking Methodology